• Skip to primary navigation

 • If your mixture comes out lumpy when you pour it into the tubes, you can use a dryer sheet to help smooth out the top of the balm.

 • You can use any essential oils you like.
+Lavender is always a safe bet.
 Flavored extracts like peppermint work well too.

 • I used the little spatula that came with the mica powders.
-If you buy something different you will just have to experiment with a plastic spoon to get the color you like.
+If you buy something different, you will just have to experiment with a plastic spoon to get the perfect shade.

 About Patti Estep